barryclark/jekyll-now/_posts/2020-4-29-graphql-holochain.md

 +        holochain_anchors::anchor_definition()
 +    }
 ```
-As you can see, we are linking the post from the anchor(the link definition of anchor is patterned from [here](https://github.com/holochain/holochain-anchors)) and from the agent id.
+As you can see, we are linking the post from the anchor(the link definition of anchor is patterned from [here](https://github.com/holochain/holochain-anchors)) and from the agent address.

 Next, let's remove the auto generated zome calls and add our own necessary zome calls!
 ```rust